CONDITIONS

 Perimenopause hormonal fluctuations

-Sometimes, no clear cause is found — but treatment is still possible.
+Sometimes no cause is found — but treatment is still possible.

 How Are Heavy Periods Diagnosed?
 (Blood Tests)

-At Happiher, we take a thorough, compassionate approach to understanding your bleeding pattern and overall health.
+At Happiher, we take a thorough and compassionate approach to understanding your bleeding pattern and overall health.

 Diagnosis may include: